-Using Ice.Application ensures that your program properly finalizes the Ice run time, whether your server terminates normally or in response to an exception or signal.
+Using Ice.Application ensures that your program properly finalizes the lce run time, whether your server terminates normally or in response to an exception.
 We recommend that all your programs use this class; doing so makes your life easier.
 In addition, Ice.Application also provides features for signal handling and configuration that you do not have to implement yourself when you use this class.

 Using Ice.
-Application on the Client Side in Python
+Application on the Client Side in C#

 You can use Ice.Application for your clients as well: simply implement a class that derives from Ice.Application and place the client code into its run method.
-The advantage of this approach is the same as for the server side: Ice.Application ensures that the communicator is destroyed correctly even in the presence of exceptions or signals.
+The advantage of this approach is the same as for the server side: Ice.Application ensures that the communicator is destroyed correctly even in the presence of exceptions.

-Catching Signals in Python
+Catching Signals in C#